Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	>Note: this step is optional.
 The ESP-IDF build/config tool `idf.py` will auto-detect the serial port in most cases.

-9. Set the `IDF_PATH`, `UPLOAD_PORT`, `PATH`, and `ESP32_CMAKE` environment variables in your shell's user profile file (e.g. `~/.profile` or `~/.zshrc`, depending on your shell).
+9. Set the `IDF_PATH`, `PATH`, and (optional) `UPLOAD_PORT` environment variables in your shell's user profile file (e.g. `~/.profile` or `~/.zshrc`, depending on your shell).
 Replace the values below with those appropriate to your system (e.g. use the device file you identified in step 8 rather than `/dev/cu.SLAB_USBtoUART`).
 And remember that you will need to open a new shell instance to pick up these changes before proceeding.

 	```
     export IDF_PATH=$HOME/esp32/esp-idf
+	export PATH=$PATH:$HOME/esp32/xtensa-esp32-elf/bin:$IDF_PATH/tools
 	export UPLOAD_PORT=/dev/cu.SLAB_USBtoUART
-	export PATH=$PATH:$HOME/esp32/xtensa-esp32-elf/bin:$IDF_PATH/tools
-    export ESP32_CMAKE=1
 	```

+	> Setting the `UPLOAD_PORT` is optional.
+The ESP-IDF build/config tool `idf.py` will auto-detect the serial port in most cases.

 	> Note the UPLOAD_PORT can also be specified on the `mcconfig` command line (see below), which can be useful when deploying to multiple ESP32 devices: